 Rebate apps can be a great way to cut costs if you are using the right ones.
 If you are a big online shopper, my top recommendation is Rakuten.

 Rakuten gives you discounts across a variety of online stores like Bed Bath and Beyond and Pier 1.
 Here are some great options that they currently have.
 Get a $10 credit for Rakuten.

-One thing that people really want in their hotel room is a lot of light.
+One thing that people really want in their hotel room is a good lighting.
 That could be as easy as removing some heaving hanging drapes to let more natural sunlight in or opening up your window by extending the curtain rod.

 Adding a few pops of color can be fun, but keeping the majority of your decor in calming tones is going to give you the most relaxing place to lay your head at night.

 If you are wanting to create a calming space, think deep earth tones.